-- Larger Reach – Use the additional reach of the Creative Schools partnership and the network’s collective power to leverage funding for your work, advocate arts and cultural education more generally, and create lasting change for young people in exciting areas of east London that are being developed.
+- Larger Reach – Use the additional reach of the Creative Schools partnership and the network’s collective power to leverage funding for your work, advocate for arts and cultural education more generally, and create lasting change for young people in exciting areas of east London that are being developed.

 - Keeping Things Simple- We know you have limited capacity.
 We strive to make it easy to deliver projects, acting as an additional resource throughout.

 - Annual Symposium – The Symposium is an all-day event combining networking, insights from arts, funding, and education experts and a range of workshops from leaders in cultural education.

 Examples and Case Studies